FennecOmega/StackActivity2101/README.md

 ArrayListStack.h contains Array Implementation of the Stack.
 CursorListStack.h contains CursorList Implementation of the Stack, as well as cursorlist functions.
-LinkedListStack.h contains CursorList Implementation of the Stack. driver.c contains all the test cases.
+LinkedListStack.h contains LinkedList Implementation of the Stack. driver.c contains all the test cases.
 Will work with any implementation.

 CursorListStack.h implements a global VirtualHeap.